edraj/dmart/readme.md

 General-purpose, structure-oriented information management system (aka Data-as-a-Service DaaS).

 DMART is a low-code content registry/repository (information inventory) platform that is able to assimilate various types of data (structured, unstructured and binary).
 It allows you to treat your valuable data assets as commodity; where you can cleanly author, share and update.
-Thus valuable data assets can be maintained as in their mastered version and act as the single source of truth.
+Thus valuable data assets can be maintained as the mastered version and act as the single source of truth.

 ## Top highlights ...